-This upcoming fall will be the third season that Alberta Conservation Association (ACA) is administering the Provincial Pheasant Release Program.
+This upcoming fall will be the fourth season that Alberta Conservation Association (ACA) is administering the Provincial Pheasant Release Program.

 To ensure an ethical hunt, we do not reveal release times or specific dates.

 A friendly reminder